riocrokite/SAFIRE/README.md

 # SAFIRE
 Stockalike Adjustment to Fuel, ISRU, Ratios and Engine

-SAFIRE mod for KSP by riocrokite
+SAFIRE mod for KSP by riocrokite.
+This mod is a Module Manager patch that changes several things in stock config:

-Stockalike Adjustment to Fuel, ISRU, Ratios and Engines

-1. Adjust all stock resources (LF/O/Mono/Xenon/Ore) to 1 unit = 1kg.
+1. Adjusts all stock resources (LF/O/Mono/Xenon/Ore) to 1 unit = 1kg.

-2. Rebalance O/F ratio for LFO rocket engines from 1.1:0.9 to 3:1.
+2. Rebalances O/F ratio for LFO rocket engines from 1.1:0.9 to 3:1.

-3. Rebalance relative cost of engines, tanks and LF/OX
+3. Rebalances relative cost of engines, tanks and LF/OX

 3.1.
-LFO engines cost 1.6x more (NERV,Jets and ion engine costs unchanged)
+LFO engines cost 1.6x more (NERV,Jets and ion engine costs are unchanged)

 3.2.
 LF/O tanks cost 60% less